 Opera work: as librettist/director Hope Dies Hard In His House (Aldeburgh Music, composer Luke Styles); as librettist Ringside Seat At The Sobriety Olympics (Aldeburgh Music, composer Donal Sarsfield) and Every Inch Of Many Effigies (Birmingham Contemporary Music Group, composer Joanna Lee); as assistant director La vie parisienne (Malmö Opera Sweden); as dramaturg La fedeltà premiata (Bayerische Staatsoper Munich).
-Non-opera dramaturgy includes The Salon Project (Untitled Projects), Apeneck Sweeney (Arches) & Jean Genet's The Maids (Citizens Theatre Glasgow).
+Non-opera dramaturgy includes The Salon Project (Untitled Projects), Apeneck Sweeney (Arches) and Jean Genet's The Maids (Citizens Theatre Glasgow).
 Alan has also been a script reader for both the Traverse and Birmingham Rep, and is currently working with Berlin-based production company Nosorogi as script editor for their feature film project Zgodbe iz kostanjevih gozdov.

-Film work as writer/director includes the 20min narrative installation loop Violence Was Offered, made with bespoke stills by photographer Tobias Feltus (Playwrights' Studio Scotland Writers Projects/Arches), 14min musical/narrative work The Animal Sculpture Sinfonia Tunes Down (Seventeen Gallery Aberdeen/ACES) & 5min short It's Been Emotional (Glasgow International/Glasgow Gallery Of Modern Art).
+Film work as writer/director includes the 20-minute narrative installation loop Violence Was Offered, made with bespoke stills by photographer Tobias Feltus (Playwrights' Studio Scotland Writers Projects/Arches), 14-minute musical/narrative work The Animal Sculpture Sinfonia Tunes Down (Seventeen Gallery Aberdeen/ACES) and five-minute short It's Been Emotional (Glasgow International/Glasgow Gallery Of Modern Art).

 Alan was formerly Playwrights' Studio Writer-In-Residence with Untitled Projects and the Arches, and has made further work with various organisations including Hebbel Am Ufer Berlin, Volksbühne Berlin, Internationales Forum Berlin, Tramway, Ankur, Dundee Contemporary Arts, Cry Parrot, Horsecross Arts, Theatre 503, Northern Stage and Riot Group.

 Alan is a graduate of the University Of Glasgow, where he studied English Literature and Philosophy.
 He has been a visiting lecturer at the University of Kentucky, Lexington USA where he created and led a new course on dialect stage translation, and is currently also working with both the Royal Conservatoire Of Scotland's MA CCT postgraduate programme and the University Of Glasgow's Theatre Studies Department.